CaffeJappa/lfs-systemd-scripts/README.md

 # LFS-Systemd-Scripts
-Instructions and scripts to build Linux From Scratch (LFS), version 11.0-systemd, as simple as possible.
+Instructions and scripts to build Linux From Scratch (LFS), version 11.0-systemd, as simply as possible.

 # Foreword